Tofutush/Choose-Your-Own-Adventure-Engine/README.md

 ## every time an Option leads to an Outcome type game it sets nowGame to the Outcome and preGame to the previous game (for returning)

-### but there might be some probs...
+### but there might be some probs... (stated below: deep / shallow copy)

-# ive a huge problem dude. the game keeps loading and its never gonna stop. we cant let the outcome initialize until its needed. or itll never stop like a dead loop!
+# ive a huge problem dude. the game keeps loading and its never gonna stop. we cant let the outcome initialize until its needed. or itll never stop like a dead loop! (this problem is maybe solved)

+# ive another problem. the deep / shallow copy problem. b/c of shallow copy, preGame and nowGame points to the same thing. no we want to shallow copy that